🎉Grand Opening: May 2026

 When Should You Consider Seeking a Dental Assessment?

-- Loose teeth or a change in bite
+• Loose teeth or a change in the way your bite feels

 How Often Should You Have a Professional Teeth Cleaning?

 As a general guideline, many dental professionals recommend a hygiene appointment every six months.
-However, some patients may benefit from more frequent visits — for example, every three to four months — particularly if they have a history of gum disease or are prone to heavy calculus formation.
+However, some patients may benefit from more frequent visits — for example, every three to four months — particularly if they have a history of gum disease, are prone to heavy calculus formation, or have certain medical conditions such as diabetes that can affect gum health.

 Prevention and Daily Oral Health Tips

-- Brush twice daily for at least two minutes using a fluoride toothpaste.
+• Brush twice daily for at least two minutes using a fluoride toothpaste.
+An electric toothbrush with a small, round oscillating head can be particularly effective at removing plaque.

-- Clean between your teeth daily using interdental brushes or floss.
+• Clean between your teeth daily using interdental brushes or floss.
+This helps to remove plaque from areas your toothbrush cannot easily reach.

 Key Points to Remember

-- Plaque hardens into calculus within days and can only be removed with professional instruments.
+• Plaque hardens into calculus within days and can only be removed with professional dental instruments.

-- Regular cleaning appointments help to prevent gum disease and tooth decay.
+• Regular cleaning appointments help to prevent gum disease and tooth decay before they develop or progress.

-- Most patients find the procedure comfortable, and options are available to manage sensitivity.
+• Most patients find the procedure comfortable, and options are available to manage any sensitivity.

-- The recommended frequency varies and should be based on individual clinical assessment.
+• The recommended frequency of cleaning varies from person to person and should be based on an individual clinical assessment.

 Frequently Asked Questions